jtdjdu6868/champion-island-swim-map-converter/README.md

 ## MIDI file to Audacity label
 Usage: `midi_to_audacity_label.py INPUT_FILE TRACK_NUMBER OFFSET`
 Output file will be named `label_output.txt`
-`OFFSET` is for if there is some offset between MIDI and Audacity track (ms), you set this param.
+`OFFSET` is for if there is some offset between MIDI and Audacity track (ms).

 If you just adding a lot of note label in Audacity, some complex map will drives you crazy.